 Christ’s College takes environmental issues seriously.
-We have an active Green Committee (firstname.lastname@example.org ), comprising Fellows, Staff and Students chaired by Dr Mauro Overend, who meet regularly to develop initiatives aimed at reducing our impact on both the local and global environment.
+We have an active Green Committee (email@example.com ), comprising Fellows, Staff and Students chaired by Dr Mauro Overend, one of our Engineering Fellows.
+The Green Committee meet regularly to develop initiatives aimed at reducing our impact on both the local and global environment.
 We are committed to reducing our carbon footprint by lowering energy use, recycling as much waste as possible and using more local produce.

-We have signed the Cambridge Climate Change Charter and are taking a number of measures to enable year-on-year reductions in our energy use and carbon footprint.
-We recently commissioned the Carbon Trust to survey the College site and advise us on ways to improve our environmental performance and we are now in the process of grouping together with other Cambridge Colleges for compliance with the CRC Energy Efficiency Scheme.
-Our energy-saving initiatives, which we began to roll out in 2008, include:
+We signed the Cambridge Climate Change Charter and a few years ago we commissioned the Carbon Trust to survey the College site and advise us on ways to improve our environmental performance.
+We are now continuing with a number of measures to enable year-on-year reductions in our energy use and carbon footprint.
+Some initiatives, which we began to roll out as long ago as 2008, include:

 New energy usage figures:

-We have achieved a year on year reduction in our energy usage as a result of our boiler replacement and insulation initiatives.
+We have achieved year on year reductions in our energy use as a result of our boiler replacement and insulation initiatives.
+Note the effect of the long, cold winter in 2012/13 and that the number of people supported within these figures has increased steadily throughout the period.